witnet/documentation/docs/tutorials/bitcoin-price-feed/aggregations.md

 ## What is an aggregator?

 Aggregators define how to reduce or merge the result of multiple sources into a single data point.
-They are similar to Javascript's `.reduce()` method or the [`fold` higher-order function][fold] from many programming languages.
+They are similar to JavaScript's `.reduce()` method or the [`fold` higher-order function][fold] from many programming languages.